kikeelectronico/Homeware-LAN/docs/docs/data.md

 ## Method - getVersion

-This method return the Homeware version.
+This method returns the Homeware version.

 `myData.getVersion()`